mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Perform the following operations:

 - Insert 5 documents into a collection.
-- Clear the connection pool to the current primary (see CMAP spec for the definition of connection pool clear operation, and `Why clear the pool in getMore test?`_ for rationale).
 - Start a find operation on the collection with a batch size of 2, and retrieve the first batch of results.
-- Verify that a ConnectionCreated CMAP event has been published.
 - Send a ``replSetStepDown`` command to the current primary and verify that the command succeeded, or follow `Server Step Down Procedure`_ below.
 - Retrieve the next batch of results from the cursor obtained in the find operation, and verify that this operation succeeded.
-- Verify that no new ConnectionCreated CMAP events have been published.
+- If the driver implements CMP specification, verify that no new ConnectionCreated CMAP events have been published.
+Otherwise verify that `connections.totalCreated` serverStatus value has not changed.

 Not Master - Keep Connection Pool
 `````````````````````````````````